 The principal form of collateral accepted by us is gold jewellery.
 The amount that we finance against the security of gold jewellery is typically based on the value of the jewellery.
 We value the gold jewellery brought by our Gold Loan customers based on our centralized policies and guidelines, including policy on fixing interest rates.
-In terms of the extant RBI guidelines, we currently lend up to 75.00% of the gold price of the gold content in the jewellery.
+In terms of the extant RBI guidelines, we currently lend up to 75.00% of the value of the jewellery.
 We appraise the jewellery collateral solely based on the weight of its gold content, excluding weight and value of the stone studded in the jewellery.
 Our Gold Loans are therefore well collateralized because the actual value of the collateral in all cases will be higher than the underlying loan value at the time of loan disbursement.